Top Fertilizing Mistakes Gardeners Make

 Too much fertilizer

 It is best to focus on fertilizing before planting for the season.
-If adding liquid fertilizer, take care not to pour too much on or near the leaves as the leaves can burn.
+If you use liquid fertilizer, take care not to pour too much on or near the leaves as the leaves can burn.

-In the bigger picture, excess fertilizer will wash into the groundwater, potentially contaminating water supplies or spilling into rivers and eventually creating algae blooms and dead zones such as the oxygen-deprived spread at the mouth of the Mississippi.
-It is expected to exceed 8,500 square miles this summer, and is largely the result of fertilizer and agricultural waste runoff.
+In the bigger picture, excess fertilizer will wash into the groundwater, potentially contaminating water supplies or spilling into rivers and eventually creating algal blooms and dead zones such as the oxygen-deprived spread at the mouth of the Mississippi, largely the result of fertilizer and agricultural waste runoff.

 Moreover, wasted fertilizer is also wasted fossil fuel.
 A Cornell University study estimated that a single ton of nitrogen for fertilizer requires burning about 33,000 cubic feet of natural gas.